 The answer is because they display in email the same way a regular image does and according to an A/B test conducted by BlueFly, emails featuring an animated GIF pulled in 12% more revenue than their non-animated versions.

 Use Animated GIFs To Highlight Your Events or to Teach

 If you are looking to share with your students, congregants, and donors some highlights from your Purim Seudah or upcoming dinner and don’t have the time or money to put together a fancy video, you can share with them an animated GIF and send it via email or social media.

 This format will certainly evoke joyful memories in a more impactful way than one simple still picture.
-For an example of this idea see the animated GIF below from a recent Purim Seudah that the author of this blog post attended.
+For an example of this idea, I once created an animated GIF from a recent Purim Seudah.

 Use Animated GIFs to Teach

 Allison Josephs of JewintheCity.com created the animated GIF below and posted it to her Tumblr account.

 Through animated GIFs like this one, she can subtly discuss topics such as a Jewish fast day.
 This sort of format helps springboard the conversation further with Gen Y students.